tyleroneil72/GPTerminal/README.md

 ## Description

-GPTerminal is a CLI application that brings the power of chat-based GPT (Generative Pre-trained Transformer) models to your terminal.
+GPTerminal is a CLI application that brings the power of chat-based GPT models to your terminal.
 With GPTerminal, you can have interactive conversations with an AI-powered chatbot right from your command line.
+This program is currently Linux and Mac only.

 ## Installation